 1c.
 Materials reflect the variety of text types and genres required by the standards at each grade level.
-0/1/2 Guiding question: Do the materials reflect a balance of informational and literary reading selections? --- ------- -- is not necessary to have an exact 50/50 balance of texts, and consider the instructional time and weight that the instructional materials place with the selections.
+0/1/2 Guiding question: Do the materials reflect a balance of informational and literary reading selections? -- ------- ---

-- Review the instructional materials Table of Contents for literary and informational texts. - Review the literary and informational texts that guide a year's worth of curriculum. - Identify the balance of literary and informational texts (50/50 for Grades K-2).
+- Review the instructional materials Table of Contents for literary and informational texts. - Review the literary and informational texts that anchor a year's worth of curriculum. - Identify the balance of literary and informational texts (30/70 for Grades 6-12).

 • Do the materials reflect a balance of informational and literary reading selections?
 What is the percentage of each?
-Note it

-- Do the anchor texts reflect a variety of genres, including stories, poetry, literary nonfiction and historical, scientific and technical texts?
+- Do the selections reflect a variety of genres, including poetry, short stories, dramas, and novels?
 Record the variety and balance, noting specific numbers of each type, as applicable. - Are any genres or text types missing?

-Scoring: Materials can only score a 0, 1, 2.
-0 points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.2 points: Meets Expectations Materials meet ALL of the requirements of this indicator.
-Materials reflect the distribution of text types/genres required by the grade-level standards.
-Materials reflect a 50/50 balance of informational and literary texts.
+Scoring: Materials can only score a 0, 1,

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

+- Materials reflect the distribution of text types/genres required by the grade-level standards. - Materials reflect a 30/70 balance of literary and informational texts.